illinoistech-itm/jhajek/itmt-430/automation-demo/Readme.md

 ### Packer Cache Dir

 Packer lets you set an Environment (ENV) variable for caching downloaded ISO images.
 The variable is named: ```PACKER_CACHE_DIR```.
-You can set this as a user ENV variable in Windows or in a .bashrc file in MacOS or Linux.
+You can set this as a user ENV variable in Windows or in a `.bashrc` file in MacOS or Linux.
 This saves much time in building Packer artifacts, saving you the repeated downloads.

 ![*Packer Cache Dir for Windows*](images/packer-cache-dir.png "Image of Cache Directory Location for Packer")

 ### Further Security Choices

 The methods described above are a good start, but might not be scalable beyond a small team.
 A product recommended to look at is [Hashicorp Vault](https://www.vaultproject.io/ "Hashicorp Vault introduction website").
 This is a much more centralized and scalable way to handle secrets that works locally and in the cloud.
-It has direct integration with Packer, which skips the regular variable.json files method and instead pulls those values from an encrypted vault datastore.
+[It has direct integration with Packer](https://packer.io/docs/templates/user-variables.html#vault-variables "Packer Integration with Vault webpage"), which skips the regular `variable.json` files method and instead pulls those values from an encrypted vault datastore.

-If you are looking for a challenge
+If you are looking for a challenge, try to implement this, and put it on your resume.
+If you are curious I have a working sample from a team form 2019

 ## Questions

 If you have any questions myself and the TA are available over the break and via Slack.
 We will endeavor to help out where needed.
+Note that these are my suggestions and if other or better ways appear please share or feel free to follow them.